(This page revised October 24, 2022)

 Even then, Sheaffer was relying on the elasticity of the sac to keep the lever flat against the barrel.
 It took another try, which later that same year earned U.S. Patent No 1,118,240.
 This one was for a two-piece sprung pressure bar, and that was the final key to the success of Sheaffer’s lever-filler and, by extension, his company.

 But Sheaffer’s third version, as good as it was, still wasn’t the first truly successful lever in the market.
-As shown by an advertisement from the November 1911 issue of Popular Mechanics magazine, the Whitney-Richards Company was out there well before Sheaffer began selling pens at all, advertising and selling a true lever-filler with a flat-lying lever like Sheaffer’s, under U.S. Patent No 1,005,387.
-This well thought-out design, by Ruel W. Whitney, didn’t reach the Patent Office before Sheaffer’s first clumsy attempt did, but it definitely beat Sheaffer’s second and third versions.
+As shown by an advertisement from the November 1911 issue of Popular Mechanics Magazine, the Whitney-Richards Company was out there well before Sheaffer began selling pens at all, advertising and selling a true lever-filler with a flat-lying lever like Sheaffer’s, under U.S. Patent No 1,005,387.
+This well thought-out design, by Ruel W. Whitney, didn’t reach the Patent Office before Sheaffer’s clumsy first attempt did, but it definitely beat Sheaffer’s second and third versions.

 Whitney’s design featured a lever (callout 22 in his drawing) whose end curved downward (callout 220) against the barrel to prevent its being caught on the pocket, along with a depression in the barrel wall so that the user could slip a fingernail under the end of the lever to lift it.
 This depression became standard on lever-fillers from virtually all makers — including Sheaffer — whether their levers had downward-curving ends or not.
 Whitney’s pressure bar was fitted with a weak leaf spring (callout 6) to keep the lever flat in its slot when closed, and the system relied on the elasticity of the sac to hold the pressure bar against the barrel wall and keep the lever closed.

-Whitney also included a clever device for securing the pressure bar into the barrel, in the form of a bail (callout 9) whose outer ends snapped into a groove cut on the interior surface of the barrel near its distal end.
+Whitney also included a clever device for securing the pressure bar into the barrel, in the form of a bail (callout 9) whose outer ends snapped into a groove cut on the interior surface of the barrel near its back end.
 The bail passed through a “tube” formed from the end of the pressure bar, thereby providing alignment and the ability for the bail’s middle portion to move from the top to the bottom of the barrel as the pressure bar pressed on and released the sac.
-This pivoting design ensured a more complete fill than any device that held the distal end of the pressure bar in one position, such as the J shape of many pressure-bar designs of later years.
+This pivoting design ensured a more complete fill than any device that held the back end of the pressure bar in one position, such as the J shape of many pressure-bar designs of later years.

 Whitney later designed a compound lever that worked as shown in the photos below.
-The longer portion of the lever is pivoted at its proximal end, and the shorter part, pivoted partway along the longer part, slides along the pressure bar, pressed against it by the end of the lever slot, as the longer lever is lifted.
+The longer portion of the lever is pivoted at its foreward end, and the shorter part, pivoted partway along the longer part, slides along the pressure bar, pressed against it by the end of the lever slot, as the longer lever is lifted.
 Whitney used the same pressure bar as in his earlier system, but without the spring.
 To keep the lever lying flat, the lever was wedged against the sides of the slot just enough to hold it in place when it was closed.
 The result was a smooth operation that conveyed a sense of solidity and high quality.
 This system’s advantage over other levers was that it applied more force on the pressure bar, squeezing the sac more effectively without overstressing the lever’s parts or its pivot pin.
 It was a principal feature of Whitney-Richards pens for a time; but although Whitney applied for a patent on the design, none was issued for it.

 Since Whitney was there first with a truly practical design, why does Sheaffer get all the credit?
 It’s probably a case of what Winston Churchill meant when he said, “History is written by the victors.”
 Sheaffer was in the right place at the right time.
 He apparently had better funding, and he also defended his patents very aggressively.
 (When former associate George M. Kraker began selling pens using Sheaffer’s lever design, for example, Sheaffer sued him.
 The judgment in that case awarded all of the Kraker Pen Company’s assets to Sheaffer!)
 The rest, as they say, is history, and that’s why pen collectors today see Sheaffer and Waterman lever-fillers by the score in pen-show dealer trays.